wonsunahn/Capstone_Fall2019/_internships/review_tips.md

 -------------------- End Comment Section --------------------

 DISCLAIMER: This feedback does not pertain to any specific presenter.
-It was cooked up for the purposes of demonstration.
+It was cooked up for the sole purposes of demonstration.